bokeh/rbokeh/README.md

 In rough order of importance / imminence, things to cover next include:

-- Affirming current design
-- Default choices for line, fill, and text elements
+- Default choices for line, fill, and text attributes
-- Type checking for these elements
+- Best mechanism for mapping these attributes based on variables in the data
 - R docs
-- All options for fine control of plot
-- Higher-level abstractions?
-- Wrappers for common statistial plots
+- More layers for common statistial plots
 - Tooltips / hover / click event handling specification from R
 - Legends
-- Headless javascript unit tests
 - Investigate server side / streaming options